TrainWeb.org Facebook Page

 Map: AA 1 K 10 Topographic Maps

 Given the muddy challenge reaching this location I was hoping to be rewarded with a 19th Century B&P stone culvert.
-Unfortunately none of the three culverts in this vicinity date to the B&P, at least not on their east side exteriors.
+Unfortunately, none of the three culverts in this vicinity date to B&P, at least not on their east side exteriors.
 I leave it to someone else to navigate the swamp and check the west side.

 Culverts West